Colonial Williamsburg Teacher Institute

-Tuition: $1,900.
-Includes a double-occupancy room in the Colonial Houses and Taverns, three meals a day, local transportation during the Institute, admissions to Williamsburg, Jamestown, and Yorktown, tours, evening programs, and educational materials.
-[Note: Teachers who would like a single room may pay a single room rate.]
+Tuition: $2,200.
+Includes a double-occupancy room in the Colonial Houses and Taverns, three meals a day, local transportation during the Institute, tours, evening programs, admissions to program-specific local historic sites and educational materials.
+[Note: Teachers who would like their own room pay an additional fee.]

-- Scholarships Available to Attend the 2013 Institute
+- Available Scholarships for the 2014 Institute

-- Participant’s Guide to the Colonial Williamsburg Teacher Institute 2013
+- Participant’s Guide to the Colonial Williamsburg Teacher Institute 2014

 - How Do I Find the Shillings to Attend the Colonial Williamsburg Teacher Institute?

 - 2014 Master Teacher Application -

 Colonial Williamsburg Teacher Institute Alumni only.
 [Please note: Starting in the summer of 2014, the Teacher Institute Facilitator role will be filled by members of the new Master Teacher Ambassadors program.]